Priyadharshni05/MiniProject_RockPaperScissor/1_Requirements/README.md

 ## Making of the game

 * This game is simply developed using C Programming.
 This is a fun and interesting game.
-The PC will just ask for your choice and then diplays the computer choice and who won the game.
+The PC will just ask for your choice and then displays the computer choice and who won the game.

 ## Requirements